redstrate/redstrate.com/content/software/xt/index.md

 <!--more-->
 ---

 This was one of my first custom game engines, and my first foray into using OpenGL for a serious project.
-Unfortunately, I have lost all of the source code, but the image below is what I was able to save from a dear imgui screenshot thread.
+Unfortunately, I have lost all the source code, but the image below is what I was able to save from a dear imgui screenshot thread.

 ![Screenshot of XT, containing the editor](screenshot.webp)